plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 1. Resolves the manager’s DOM root.
 2. Abandons dispatch when a configured Container Identifier cannot be resolved.
-3. Calls `findConsumers()` for the current dispatch.
+3. Calls `findElements()` for the current dispatch.
-4. Processes every returned consumer in discovery order.
+4. Processes every returned element in discovery order.
 5. Does not retain the discovered elements after returning.
 6. Returns the resolved root when successful so field validation can perform ARIA processing after presentation.